djunh1/hhockey/deploy_tools/Readme.txt

 (5) Find the service and start jenkins:
     (a) To find the service : yum whatprovides service (b) start Jenkins (as root) : service jenkins start

+Section 3 -Covers various commands to restart services.  run as the default user (ec2-user)

+(1) To restart nginx:
+     sudo service nginx restart

+(2) To stop gunicorn script:
+      (a)  Stop the service : pkill gunicorn
+      (b) Check the file can be run : ls -l gunicorn-start.sh (c) change ownership : chmod 777 gunicorn-start.sh (d) Run it in the current directory: ./gunicorn-start/sh   (permission issues should be ok)

+(3) To Restart supervisord:  NOT WORKING!!
+    This file doesn't run yet.
+Make sure the command works.
+It likely needs sudo, or to change owner of the gunicorn file